One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 The next stop, Königssee!

-Another day trip in this Bavaria one week itinerary is to a lake.
-Don't reach out to your bikinis just yet, remember we are still in temperate climate zone.
+Another day trip in this Bavaria one-week itinerary is to a lake.
+Don't reach out to your bikinis just yet; remember, we are still in a temperate climate zone.
 So, if you're not visiting in summer or aren't Wim Hof's twin, maybe skip this bath.

 But definitely don’t skip the whole trip, a cruise on the Königssee is awaiting you there.
 It's undoubtedly one of the best things to do in Berchtesgaden!
-And it's only 15 minutes' drive away from the city.
+And it's only a 15-minute drive away from the city.

 Tourist taking photo with Königssee